-Continuing with our last post, there are several ways you can help your spouse overcome depression, or at least be the support your spouse needs to seek professional help in order for him/her to feel better.
-Fortunately, depression is a treatable illness, and while many people live with depression, they find support to go on living life, sometimes through therapy alone, or with a combination of therapy and medication.
+Continuing from our last post, there are several ways you can help your spouse overcome depression.
+Or at least be the support your spouse needs to seek professional help.
+Fortunately, depression is a treatable illness.
+While many people live with depression, they find support to go on living life.
+Sometimes through therapy alone, or with a combination of therapy and medication.

-While there is no substitute for professional help and medical advice, here are eight ways you can support your spouse through depression and help sustain a healthy marriage.
-There is no doubt that following these steps you will help your spouse feel the support you are bringing him/her to face that situation that is making him/her feel that way:
+While there is no substitute for professional help and medical advice, here are eight ways you can support your spouse through depression.
+You can also help sustain a healthy marriage.
+There is no doubt that by following these steps, you will help your spouse feel supported.
+Especially, when she is facing the situationa that is making him/her feel that way.

 Just being present with your spouse is being supportive.
-You do not need to try to fix any problem, or even look for a problem to fix – there may not be an obvious issue, and trying to fix a perceived problem can often make things worse for the other person.
-Symptoms of depression can seemingly descend from out of the blue, without a clear cause or trigger.
+You do not need to try to fix the problem, or even look for a problem to fix.
+There may not be an obvious issue.
+And trying to fix a perceived problem can often make things worse for the other person.
+Symptoms of depression can seemingly come out of the blue, without a clear cause or trigger.
 What matters the most is that the person struggling feels safe and supported.
-Never underestimate the impact of sitting in silence with someone who is feeling down – having someone with you in a time of suffering without feeling the pressure to do anything or say anything, can ease the sense of loneliness and despair.
+Never underestimate the impact of sitting in silence with someone who is feeling down.
+Having someone with you in a time of suffering without feeling the pressure to do anything or say anything can ease the sense of loneliness and despair.

 Invite your spouse to talk about how he/she feels, and what is on his/her mind, and then practice active listening.
-Active listening means paying attention, reflecting what you have heard back to him/her, and withholding judgment or giving advice.
+Active listening means paying attention and reflecting on what you have heard back to him/her and withholding judgment and advice.
 It can be helpful to ask your partner at the outset if he/she would like support or solutions, so you know how to approach the conversation.
-Do not give up on your partner if he/she isolate and let him/her know you are there if he/she wants to talk.
+Do not give up on your partner if he/she isolates themselves, and let him/her know you are there if he/she wants to talk.

 Simple daily tasks can seem overwhelming for someone experiencing depression.
-Taking care of household maintenance including laundry, cooking, cleaning, and groceries, will help to ease the burden.
+Taking care of household maintenance, including laundry, cooking, cleaning, and groceries, will help ease the burden.
 Removing or reducing responsibilities wherever possible will help create more mental space for your spouse.